uvarc/rc-website/content/service/status.md

 # Incident Status Log

 {{% scrollable height="500px" %}}

+- **2024-02-19, 01:22 PM**
+Project storage is currently unavailable on Open OnDemand.
+On 26 February at 9:00 am EST, RC engineers will switch to an alternate data transfer mechanism between the legacy Research Project Storage filesystem and the new Project Storage system.
+As a result, users will no longer have direct access to the legacy system.
+Files will be staged to an intermediate location for users to copy.
+To facilitate the migration process, please indicate which directories or files should be prioritized for transfer using our data transfer request form.
+Additional information about the file transfer efforts and Project Storage system status is available on our Data Migration status page.

+- **2024-02-16, 01:22 PM**
+On 26 February at 9:00 am EST, RC engineers will switch to an alternate data transfer mechanism between the legacy Research Project Storage filesystem and the new Project Storage system.
+As a result, users will no longer have direct access to the legacy system.
+Files will be staged to an intermediate location for users to copy.
+To facilitate the migration process, please indicate which directories or files should be prioritized for transfer using our data transfer request form.
+Additional information about the file transfer efforts and Project Storage system status is available on our Data Migration status page.

 - **2024-02-09, 06:22 PM**
 SMB/NFS exports have been enabled for new Project storage.
 Data migration from old Project storage to new Project storage is ongoing.
 First-time access of old files and old directory listings is significantly slower than normal.
 Users may encounter on occasion “OSError: [Errno 5] Input/output errors” which should be reported through our support webform https://www.rc.virginia.edu/form/support-request/.
 For their ongoing work users should create new Project storage directories that are as close to the top level directory of their storage share as possible.
 Directory listings and traversals in these new top level directories is expected to show better performance.